 Babies don't get to choose what's on TV - you do!
 So feel free to start curating some lists with your partner.
 And throw some video games on that list if that's your jam.
 You can cover a lot of ground during nighttime feeding.
 At one point I thought my kid might think Veronica Mars was her mom.
 Whatever - Veronica Mars would be a great mom.

 The baby takes time to figure out.
 But so does all the freaking equipment.
 Don't be surprised when you realize you can change a diaper faster than you can get the stroller folded up and in the back of the car.
 Dads.
 This is a key area.
 You might be spending a little less time with the baby, but you can definitely be the equipment expert.
 That means bottles, formula, breast feeding pillows, thermometers, the stroller...whatever.
 Know where all that shit is, and how to work all that shit.

 Make the appointments.

 SO.
 MANY.
 APPOINTMENTS.
 Get the shared calendar going and get on it.
 There are so many visits in the first few months, doctor/midwife stuff for the most part, but it takes up time, and brain space.
 Knowing and making the appointments also puts you in the space of knowing what's happening at that appointment.
 Part of the issue new parents face is that some of the info moms have, happens organically, while dads have to catch up.
-You don't need to catch up, if you're actually doing it.
+You don't need to catch up if you're one actually doing it.

 You're snack bitch now.